Connecticut Faith Leaders Collaborative (CFLC)

 Who We Are?

-The 16 member CT Faith Leaders Collaborative includes the Senior appointed or elected leaders of CT’s Baptist, Congregational, Episcopal, Jewish, Lutheran, Methodist, Assemblies of God and Pentecostal Houses of Worship as well as Independent Hispanic and African-American Congregations and Councils of Churches whose collective houses of worship in CT number well over 1,400, membership is in the Millions and constituent service and ministry recipients are literally countless.
+The 18 member CT Faith Leaders Collaborative includes the Senior appointed or elected leaders of CT’s Baptist, Congregational, Episcopal, Jewish, Lutheran, Methodist, Muslim, Assemblies of God, and Pentecostal Houses of Worship as well as Independent Hispanic and African-American Congregations and Councils of Churches whose collective houses of worship, including at large members, a number well over 1,400, whose membership is in the Millions and whose constituent service and ministry recipients are literally countless.
 We reside in every County and Municipality in the Nutmeg State.
+CFLC uses our collective and collaborative influence to impact Local, Regional and National policy, legislation, programs, and practices tactically and strategically in areas including, but not limited to Social, Economic, and Racial Justice, addressing issues focusing on underserved citizens and communities.

 What We Are For?